 She [my daughter] always just sits there and reads.
 Her Dad is the same.
 He has always been a reader.
 I’m not.
 Her Dad reads the same sort of things - Lord of the Rings, fantasy sort of things as well.
 (School 1, Parent A)

 The significance of fathers as role models in regards to reading is another key issue.
 This aligns with our prior research findings on Pasifika Year 6 to 8 students in New Zealand schools.
 The Pasifika students who were achieving above their age-related peers in reading described how their fathers had an interest in reading and regularly took them to the library (Parkhill et al., 2005).

+Several of the parents discussed how the library provided a key avenue for high interest books for their children.

+My mother was always instrumental with taking Tammy to the library and getting books out and taking them back and being on time with things.
+Regular visits with Nana.
+(School 3, Parent B)

+In this case, the wider family supported the parents in ensuring the child had regular and frequent visits to the local library.

 How parents could seek support for their child’s reading from the school